 My main creative focus, the Pine Curtain Project, documents East Texas History and Folklore.
 I also create commissions, wholesale programs and other work on areas outside of Texas.

-I live in Dallas with my husband and two cats, where I read a lot, watch too much TV and started a company called K.Co, which allows me to travel as often as possible in search of cool places, creative culture and interesting experiences, and share what I’ve found on my adventures.
+I live in Dallas with my husband and two cats, where I read a lot, watch too much TV and started a company called K.Co, which allows me to travel as often as possible and make books about it (among other things.)

 I am an artist and writer who lives in Dallas, Texas, originally from the “pine curtains” of East Texas.
 My work is based on vintage personal, found and public domain images, or iconic scenes from cities and small towns.
 My pieces capture an intangible sense of connection with the past through people, places and scenes, giving context to the past and creatively documenting history and family legacies.